Negative ion bracelet — Good for health?

 I heard about the Ion Power Balance Bracelets and that is good for the health.
 Is that true and how it is good?
 What do they exactly do and should I buy one?

-But what is a negative ion and what good does it do?
-Here’s a quick brush up on some general chemistry: atoms are made up of a nucleus containing protons and neutrons as well as electrons (which orbit around the nucleus).
-Protons have a positive charge while electrons have a negative charge (neutrons have no charge).
+So, what is a negative ion and what good does it do?
+Here’s a quick brush up on some general chemistry: atoms are made up of a nucleus containing protons (positive charge), neutrons (neutral charge), and electrons (negative charge).
 Atoms that have the same number of protons and electrons are said to be neutral: that is, they have no net positive or negative charge.
-A neutral atom that has gained or lost an electron is an ion.
-If an atom has lost an electron it is a positive ion, whereas an atom that has gained an electron is a negative ion.
+A neutral atom that has gained an electron is a negative ion.

-Negative ions exist in nature.
-You may be surprised to learn that they are associated with places that people tend to feel are rejuvenating: waterfalls, beaches with strong waves, or the air after a heavy or hard rain.
-As the free-floating negative ions are inhaled and reach the bloodstream, they are believed to boost serotonin levels.
+Negative ions that are inhaled and reach the bloodstream are believed to boost serotonin levels.
 Increased serotonin levels could help to reduce stress, anxiety, and depression, while boosting mood and energy.
-This may be why the allure for the ion power bracelet is so compelling: who wouldn’t want to feel as refreshed as they do waking up on the side of a clear mountain after a rain storm or serene as watching a sunset on the beach with the surf crashing on the shore?
+You may be surprised to learn that negative ions exist in nature, and they’re associated with places that people tend to feel are rejuvenating — waterfalls, beaches with strong waves, or the air after a heavy or hard rain.
 Additionally, negative ion therapies (where negative ions are emitted from a machine into the air) have shown promise as a treatment for seasonal affective disorder (SAD) due to its antidepressant qualities.
 This may be why the allure for the ion power bracelet is so compelling.

 Although there is no proven correlation between what the manufacturers and some wearers’ claim with actual science, the bracelets aren’t harmful, so you may decide to try one for yourself!
 Even a placebo effect is still an effect.
-And keep in mind that if you don’t experience any difference in your physical or psychological health, you can always rely on the tried and true benefits of getting out into nature: by going for a hike, finding a good beach, or even just talking a stroll after a heavy rain.
+And keep in mind that if you don’t experience any difference in your physical or psychological health, you can always rely on the tried-and-true benefits of getting out into nature: by going for a hike, finding a good beach, or even just taking a stroll after a heavy rain.

-Here’s to hoping you find a little healthful negativity!
+Here’s to hoping you find a little positive in the negativity!